Superheating: Occurrence via microwave oven

 Superheating can occur when an undisturbed container of water is heated in a microwave oven.
 At the time the container is removed, the lack of nucleation sites prevents boiling, leaving the surface calm.
 However, once the water is disturbed, some of it violently flashes to steam, potentially spraying boiling water out of the container.
 The boiling can be triggered by jostling the cup, inserting a stirring device, or adding a substance like instant coffee or sugar.
 The chance of superheating is greater with smooth containers, because scratches or chips can house small pockets of air, which serve as nucleation points.
 Superheating is more likely after repeated heating and cooling cycles of an undisturbed container, as when a forgotten coffee cup is re-heated without being removed from a microwave oven.
 This is due to heating cycles releasing dissolved gases such as oxygen and nitrogen from the solvent.
-There are ways to prevent superheating in a microwave oven, such as putting a non-metallic object (such as a stir stick) into the container beforehand or using a scratched container.
-It is recommended not to microwave water for an excessive amount of time.
+There are ways to prevent superheating in a microwave oven, such as putting a spoon or stir stick (note that it is unsafe to use metal utensils for this purpose) into the container beforehand or using a scratched container.
+To avoid a dangerous sudden boiling, it is recommended not to microwave water for an excessive amount of time.

+Superheating in solids

+Although superheating is most often discussed for liquids, crystalline solids can also be transiently superheated above their equilibrium melting point.
+Early theoretical work suggested an upper bound of roughly three times the melting temperature, sometimes referred to as an "entropy catastrophe," beyond which a solid would be thermodynamically unstable relative to the liquid phase.

+Subsequent experimental studies have reported solids persisting above this limit under ultrafast heating.
+Thin gold films, for example, were observed to remain crystalline for more than two picoseconds when heated at rates up to ~1015 K s−1, corresponding to temperatures of nearly 14 times the melting point.
+This persistence has been attributed to the extreme heating rate and to the lattice's inability to expand on picosecond timescales.